AbdullahFaruk/cuc_jav_webdriver/README.md

 followed by a bunch of cucumber runtime options (e.g. which tags to execute).
 The problem is that annotations are set in stone at compile time.
 To change which tags to execute you need to edit the file.
 This is time consuming and it confuses git with unnecessary changes.
 There is a better way.

 In Eclipse you can use the java command-line **-Dcucumber.options** command to completely override the **@CucumberOptions** annotation.
 However, the two do not directly translate so some care must be taken.
 The @CucumberOptions annotation converts the specified parameters to a format that cucumber-jvm expects.
-It is this internal format that you must specify in -Dcucumber.options.
+It is this internal format that you must specify in

+    -Dcucumber.options

 Here is an example:

     @RunWith(Cucumber.class)
     @CucumberOptions(